clydebarrow/esphome-docs-hugo/content/components/vbus.md

 - **lambda** (**Required**, [lambda]({{< ref "automations/templates#config-lambda" >}})): Code to parse a value from the incoming data packets and return it.
   The data packet is in a `std::vector<uint8_t>` called `x`.

-To determine the correct values for the parameters above, visit [packet definitions list](http://danielwippermann.github.io/resol-vbus/#/vsf).
+To determine the correct values for the parameters above, visit [packet definitions list ](http://danielwippermann.github.io/resol-vbus/#/vsf).
 In the search field of the **Packets** table, enter the name of your device.

 To extract the values with a [lambda]({{< ref "automations/templates#config-lambda" >}}), look in the packet structure by clicking the **Bytes** link in the table.
 Each value is placed at an `offset` within the packet.
 For `float` values, let's look at the temperature example: the value is stored as a `16`-bit value in `2` bytes little-endian format.
 Since it's always the second byte containing the upper byte, it needs to be shifted by `8` bits (multiplied by `256`) (e.g. `0x34, 0x12 -> 0x1234`).
 The result needs to be multiplied by the factor, which is `0.1`, to obtain the correct values: `((x[1] << 8) + x[0]) * 0.1f)`.
 The number within the square brackets is the `[offset]`.